-Campus SafetyKaua'i Community College is concerned about the safety and welfare of all campus members and guests, and is committed to providing a safe and secure environment.
+Campus Safety Kaua'i Community College is concerned about the safety and welfare of all campus members and guests, and is committed to providing a safe and secure environment.
 Because no campus is isolated from crime, the College has developed a series of Policies and Procedures that are designed to ensure that every possible precautionary measure is taken to protect persons on the campus.

 In an emergency call the Kaua'i Police Department at 911 (or 9-911 on campus).
-For information, contact the Vice Chancellor for Administrative Services at 245-8230 or the Vice Chancellor of Student Affairs at 245-8313.
+For information, contact the Campus Public Safety Manager at 245-8393 or the Vice Chancellor of Student Affairs at 245-8313.